OncoCyte Corporation (OCX)'s Financial Results Comparing With Concert Pharmaceuticals Inc. (NASDAQ:CNCE) | New Business Observer

 Institutional and Insider Ownership

-The shares of both OncoCyte Corporation and Concert Pharmaceuticals Inc. are owned by institutional investors at 31.2% and 81.8% respectively.
-Insiders owned 23.9% of OncoCyte Corporation shares.
-Competitively, 3.2% are Concert Pharmaceuticals Inc.’s share owned by insiders.
+Roughly 31.2% of OncoCyte Corporation shares are held by institutional investors while 81.8% of Concert Pharmaceuticals Inc. are owned by institutional investors.
+Insiders held roughly 23.9% of OncoCyte Corporation’s shares.
+Insiders Competitively, held 3.2% of Concert Pharmaceuticals Inc. shares.

 Performance